fmalmeida/plot_nucmer/README.md

 * Plot these alignments in circular visualisation with [ggbio](https://bioconductor.org/packages/release/bioc/html/ggbio.html).

 It is an automation of the methods described by Taylor Reiter at https://taylorreiter.github.io/2019-05-11-Visualizing-NUCmer-Output/.

+> If you don't link very much the combination of nucmer and ggbio, check out my other package called [easy_circos](https://github.com/fmalmeida/easy_circos) that uses blastn and circos.

 ## Installation